Corey Paris: Connecticut General Assembly

 Paris was the president of the Connecticut Young Democrats.
-He also worked for People for the American Way.
+He also worked as an advocacy trainer for People for the American Way.
 He was elected to the Connecticut House of Representatives on April 27, 2021, special election with 76% of the vote, and assumed office on May 4, 2021.
 He is the first African American male to represent the 145th district.
 During his first term in the legislature, Paris was appointed to serve as a member of the Appropriations, Education, and Environmental committees.

-Paris was re-elected on November 8, 2022, with 75% of the vote.
-He was sworn into his second term, on January 4, 2023.
+Re-elected in 2022 and 2024, Paris was sworn into his second term in January 2023.
 He was appointed to the role of Majority Caucus Chair, for the House Democratic Caucus.
 His committee appointments include Education, Higher Education & Employment Advancement, and a reappointment to the Appropriations committee, where he serves as vice chair.
-Additionally, Paris co-chairs the bipartisan Future Caucus.

 State Reps.
 Corey Paris, D-Stamford, and Christine Palm, D-Chester, go over notes before speaking on the student loan debt bill on March 27, 2023, at the Legislative Office Building in Hartford, Conn.

-During his second term, Paris worked on issues such as homelessness, support for first responders, universal early childhood education, and student loan forgiveness.
-Notably, he introduced a bill addressing student loan debt, creating a reimbursement program for Connecticut residents with bipartisan backing.
+Throughout his tenure, Paris worked on issues such as poverty, support for first responders, universal early childhood education, and student loan forgiveness.
+Notably, he introduced legislation addressing student loan debt, creating a reimbursement program for Connecticut residents with bipartisan support and helped advance financial literacy as a graduation requirement in public schools.

+Paris currently serves as chair of the legislature's Committee on Children, becoming the first male and person of color to hold that position.
+In this role, he has led efforts to strengthen protections for children and families across Connecticut, where he has played a key role in advancing child welfare reforms following a series of high-profile child welfare tragedies, contributing to bi-partisan policy aimed at improving oversight, accountability, and outcomes within the state's Department of Children and Families.

 Paris also worked on education reform, ensuring financial literacy is a graduation mandate in public schools.
-His leadership recognition includes honors such as the 100 Men of Color Honoree, Connecticut Voices for Children’s Champion 2022, and being listed among the NAACP Most Influential Blacks in Connecticut.
+His leadership recognition includes honors such as the 100 Men of Color Honoree, Connecticut Voices for Children's Champion 2022, and being listed among the NAACP Most Influential Blacks in Connecticut.

+Paris has also spoken out on issues of public safety and civic leadership.
+In 2025, he publicly addressed threats made against him amid heightened tensions surrounding immigration enforcement in Connecticut, highlighing broader concerns about the safety of elected officials.

 In 2023, the Council of State Governments (CSG) acknowledged Paris as one of the 20 Under 40 Leadership Award recipients, an annual recognition of outstanding work by up-and-coming officials nationwide.
-Paris serves as the vice chair of the Mayor’s Multicultural Council and holds board positions with the Stamford Partnership and the Ferguson Library.
+Paris served as the vice chair of the Mayor's Multicultural Council and holds board positions with the Stamford Partnership and the Ferguson Library.
+He has also been recognized by Wesfair Communications as a 40 Under Forty honoree.